 Perhaps knowledge is opinion that is judged to be true, true to what is.
 But this raises the question not only of how to make this judgement, but about the very nature of opinion that is false.

 On what basis does Socrates deny that there can even be false opinion?

-Knowledge might be true opinion that is justified by a rational account.
+Knowledge might be true belief that is justified by a rational account (logos).
 But then that which is elementary to knowledge might be the very foundation of truth and yet too elementary to be expressed in an account.
 Moreover, if an adequate account of something is to present its distinguishing characteristics, then this would only be saying what must already have been found as distinctive of the thing before making this rational justification.